-This is where the story varies a little.
-Some say that prior to his adoption, the litter of kittens was attacked by a weasel, with only Adam surviving.
+This is where the story varies a little, some say that before his adoption, the litter of kittens was attacked by a weasel, only Adam survived.
 Others make no mention of this and say that Joan O’Shea adopted a female from the same litter by the name of Tip-Top of Hi-Fi (Tip-Top).
 It should be noted that some sources say the female was called Tip-Toe.
 What we do believe is that Tip-Top came from the same farm as Adam and was either a sibling or a relative of his.

-Adam and Tip-Top were mated and produced a litter of kittens containing two wirehaired kittens like their father.
-These offspring were sold on to other breeders.
+Adam and Tip-Top were mated and produced a litter of kittens which contained two wirehaired kittens like their father who sold on to other breeders.
 The American Wirehair was accepted for registration with the CFA in 1967 and Championship status in 1978.

 The gene responsible for the coat (Wh) is dominant with incomplete penetrance-thus cats with the dominant allele may have a normal coat – but produce cats with the wiry coat.
 Interestingly, repeated matings between Adam’s parents (named Fluffy and Bootsie) failed to produce any further “wirehaired” kittens.